exadel-inc/esl/src/modules/esl-share/README.md

 ### ESLShareConfig

+#### Static API

+ - `instance` - getter that returns shared instance of `ESLShareConfig`
+ - `append` - appends single button or group to current configuration
+ - `set` - updates the configuration with promise resolved to `ESLShareConfigInit` or promise provider function
+ - `update` - updates items configuration from the list with the specified partial config

 #### Public API

- - `instance` - static getter that returns shared instance of `ESLShareConfig`
- - `append` - static method that appends single button or group to current configuration
- - `set` - static method that updates the configuration with promise resolved to `ESLShareConfigInit` or promise provider function
- - `update` - static method that updates items configuration from the list with the specified partial config
  - `buttons` - getter that returns list of all available buttons
  - `groups` - getter that returns list of all available groups
  - `get` - selects the buttons for the given list and returns their configuration